 Cecily manages operations and financial obligations that involve accounts payable and receivable and overseeing compliance with federal, state and local regulations.
 She is a part-time employee at Clayton Timbrell & Company and spends her remaining hours working for an architecture firm and spending time with her husband, an architect, and their

-Jesse Castro has more than a decade of experience as a carpenter.
-He learned to build exclusively on remodeling projects in San Francisco.
-As a result, he’s intimately familiar with the city’s unique logistical and historical challenges.
-He worked for multiple contractors throughout San Francisco and finally connected with Clayton Timbrell & Company while working on the 2010 San Francisco Decorator Showcase.
-Jesse has contributed to various house and apartment remodels as both a carpenter and a supervisor.
-He is respected by his colleagues for his positive attitude, constant energy and
+Jesse Castro is a carpenter with more than a decade of experience, and he possesses the unusual good fortune of having learned to build exclusively as a remodeler in San Francisco.
+As a result, he’s intimately familiar and supremely confident in dealing with the city’s unique logistical and professional challenges.
+Jesse has worked for multiple contractors throughout San Francisco, finally connecting with Clayton Timbrell while working on the 2010 San Francisco Decorator Showcase.
+Jesse has contributed to various home and apartment remodels for Clayton Timbrell & Company as both a carpenter and a supervisor, and, despite his allegiance to the Oakland Raiders, Jesse is respected by his colleagues for his positive attitude, constant energy, and active leadership.

 Caleb’s unexpected path to being a carpenter included study in Philosophy and Writing at Columbia University and Law at The University of Michigan.
 Caleb and Clayton were classmates at University High School, and in 2010 Caleb joined CT&Co out of a desire to pursue a hands-on career path.
 Caleb has been critical to the success of some of the company’s best projects, and has grown from being a highly educated laborer to being a strong carpenter with a leadership role within the company.
 Caleb is well- known by coworkers and clients for his humor, his insistence on perfection in structural framing, and his ability to provide in-house IT services.